 Jay Goldman is a presidential award-winning volunteer advocate and youth speaker.
 For the better part of twenty years, he has created grassroots community movements, has volunteered thousands of hours for various not-for-profits, and has been a passionate, outspoken advocate for community service.
 His initiatives have been recognized in the New York Daily News, on radio, and with examiner.com.

-Since then, community service has been a part of Jay's heart and soul.
+Community service has been a part of Jay's heart and soul since the age of sixteen.
 Jay has spoken for the The Make-A-Wish Foundation, Cross-Cultural Solutions, the Building Bridges Coalition, and Ashoka's Youth Venture.
 Jay has been a featured speaker at The American Motivation Awards, Phoenix House, and for numerous school and youth programs.
 Jay is also a founding team member of Lift Up Long Island, a grassroots organization that trains students to be social entrepreneurs.

 Jay spent more than a decade combined as a volunteer firefighter and Emergency Medical Technician with two different emergency service departments.
 At the age of nineteen, he responded to the September 11, 2001 terrorist attacks at ground zero and was stationed at the Chelsea Piers triage facility with his ambulance department.

 In 2007, Jay received The Call to Service, Presidential Volunteer Service Award from The Corporation for National & Community Service on behalf of President George W. Bush.
 While numerous Americans have been awarded some degree of the President's Volunteer Service Award, very few been awarded its highest honor - the President's Call to Service Award, an honor usually given to Americans after a lifetime of volunteer service.
 Jay received it at age 25.